streamingfast/proto-solana/README.md

-# `dfuse` for Solana protobuf definitions
+# Solana on StreamingFast protobuf definitions

-This repository holds protocol buffer definition files (`.proto`) for dfuse for Solana products.
+This repository holds protocol buffer definition files (`.proto`) for StreamingFast for Solana products.

 ## Usage